for automating Clojure projects without setting your hair on fire

 code to run in the context of your project.
 Since we’ve added

-to :dependencies
+clj-http to :dependencies earlier, we

 are able to load it here along with code from the

-namespace in your project’s own
+my-stuff.core namespace in your project’s own

-src/
+src/ directory:

 my-stuff.core=> (require 'my-stuff.core)